LanceGonzaga/Weather-app/README.md

 ## Usage of useState and useEffect

-- **useState: Manages state in a functional component.
+- **useState**: Manages state in a functional component.
 In your case, it holds the weather data, loading state, and error messages.
-- **useEffect: Runs side effects, such as fetching data.
+- **useEffect**: Runs side effects, such as fetching data.
 In your case, it triggers the search function on the initial render to fetch weather data for "Cainta."

 ## Set up